-The Audit Committee has three members, all of whom have been determined by the Board to be independent pursuant to SEC rules and the listing standards of the NYSE, as well as Teradyne's independence standards.
+The Audit Committee has three members, all of whom have been determined by the Board to be independent pursuant to SEC rules and the listing standards of Nasdaq, as well as Teradyne's independence standards.
 In addition, the Board determined that each member of the Audit Committee is financially literate and an "audit committee financial expert" as defined in the rules and regulations promulgated by the SEC.
-Mercedes Johnson serves on three public company audit committees in addition to Teradyne's Audit Committee.
-The Board has determined that Ms. Johnson's simultaneous service on three additional audit committees does not impair her ability to effectively serve on Teradyne's Audit Committee.
 The Audit Committee's oversight responsibilities, described in greater detail in its charter, include, among other things: